material-motion/material-motion/GLOSSARY.md

 ## element

-An individual node in a hierarchical layout/compositing engine.
+A node in a hierarchical layout/compositing system.
 Synonymous with a View (iOS) or a DOM Element (web).

 ## intention